 Impulsive interference typically has significant energy at all frequencies up to about 1 GHz, and lower TV channels are affected more than higher channels.
-DVB-T multiplexes are affected considerably more severely than DVB-T2.
+DVB-T multiplexes tend to be affected more severely than DVB-T2 arises from the energy that falls in the same bandwidth as the wanted multiplex, and is known as co-channel interference, CCI.
+Therefore, filtering will have little effect, if any.